gullerya/data-tier/readme.md

 ```
 where:
 * the first item in the path is always the tie's name, having colon separating it from an actual path within the model
-* `bandsTie.0` - refer to the whole object at index 0 of our array
+* `bandsTie:0` - refer to the whole object at index 0 of our array
-* `bandsTie.length` - `length` property, inherited from the native `Array`, may also be used
+* `bandsTie:length` - `length` property, inherited from the native `Array`, may also be used
-* `bandsTie.0.name` - path can get deeper...
+* `bandsTie:0.name` - path can get deeper...
-* `bandsTie.0.albums.1.since` - ...actually, it can get to any level of deepness
+* `bandsTie:0.albums.1.since` - ...actually, it can get to any level of deepness

 Basically, it is possible to create a single dataset for the whole application, making a single 'uber-tie' from it and operating everything from there, but IMHO it would be a bad practice.
 Having say that, I'll note, that there is no limitations on the size or the structure complexity of the tied model, nor there are any negative effects of those on application performance.